moizkhan8/test-simple-java-maven-app/README.md

-I added some content as per you request doing git commit trying to do it again by chaging the content
+I added some content as per you request doing git commit trying to do it again by chaging the content this is the new things I want to add it on 08/08/2022 `